Sean McColl: Ninja Warrior

 In 2014, McColl competed for Team Europe in American Ninja Warrior: USA vs. The World, and led his team to victory.
 On Stage 2, McColl blew through the stage, at one point landing hard on his stomach.
 During Stage 3, McColl fell on the final obstacle, just feet from the end, allowing the American team the opportunity to tie up the competition.
-On stage 4, although the Americans started strong, McColl flew up the rope, beating their time by three-tenths of a second.
+On Stage 4, although the Americans started strong, McColl flew up the rope, beating their time by three-tenths of a second.

-In the 2018 American Ninja Warrior: USA vs. The World competition, McColl led Team Europe to the top of the podium, beating out American "Papal Ninja" Sean Bryan by approximately eight-tenths of a second.